The Meanest Things Your Rock Heroes Have Said About Fans

 Tool

 Legendary alternative rock band Tool has managed to attract a huge following over the decades despite the complexity of the band's music and its members' unwillingness to compromise their artistic vision.
-Frontman Maynard James Keenan has been especially vocal about how he wants his work to come across and has even taken the step of criticizing certain fans who turn up to their shows, taking particular exception to their perceived uncleanliness.
+Frontman Maynard James Keenan has been especially vocal about how he wants his work to come across.
+He's even taken the step of criticizing certain fans who turn up to their shows, taking particular exception to their perceived uncleanliness.

-In a 2006 interview with AV Club, Keenan, who is also the frontman of A Perfect Circle and Puscifer, unabashedly described how the marketing practices of Tool's record label has seen them attract a certain fanbase that he seemingly finds undesirable, saying: "[You play] heavy music, and your record company, which has never owned an album anything like what you're doing, immediately markets you to the obvious stinky kid with the dreadlocks and the B.O. and the urine on his shoes because he's been sleeping in his own filth in a festival in the middle of the rain."
-He goes on to describe such fans as "primates, these weird, cretin people."
+In a 2006 interview with AV Club, Keenan, who is also the frontman of A Perfect Circle and Puscifer, unabashedly described how the marketing practices of Tool's record label have seen them attract a certain fanbase that he seemingly finds undesirable. "[You play] heavy music, and your record company, which has never owned an album anything like what you're doing, immediately markets you to the obvious stinky kid with the dreadlocks and the B.O. and the urine on his shoes because he's been sleeping in his own filth in a festival in the middle of the rain," he said.
+Keenan goes on to describe such fans as "primates, these weird, cretin people."
 However, elsewhere in the same interview, he describes how such criticisms come from his own curmudgeonly nature and how pleased he is that the band's wide fanbase has helped make Tool's difficult music hit No. 1 on the album charts.

 Courtney Love